hyperjumptech/monika/docs/src/pages/guides/new-notifications.md

 ## Prerequisites

-Adding a custom notification to Monika is quite straight forward.
-There are just a few requirements.
+There are few requirements to start adding a new notification to Monika:

 1. Some basic Typescript may be helpful.
 2. Some familiarity with git is required to clone and create pull requests.